srinu6/Stereo-3D-Object-Detection-for-Autonomous-Driving/README.md

 This project contains the implementation of CVPR 2019 paper <a href="https://arxiv.org/pdf/1902.09738.pdf">arxiv</a>.

 # Execution Instructions:
-These instructions are taken from <a href="https://github.com/HKUST-Aerial-Robotics/Stereo-RCNN">here</a>
+Code and instructions are taken from <a href="https://github.com/HKUST-Aerial-Robotics/Stereo-RCNN">here</a>

 Authors: Peiliang Li, Xiaozhi Chen and Shaojie Shen from the HKUST Aerial Robotics Group, and DJI.